Interop-Bridges/Windows-Azure-PHP-Scaffolders/Drupal/Readme.txt

       <Setting name="Microsoft.WindowsAzure.Plugins.RemoteAccess.AccountExpiration" value="2039-12-31T23:59:59.0000000-08:00" />
    - Refer MSDN documentation for settings above values.

-9) Once you have finalized your build folder, execute package_scaffolder.bat command.
-It will create follwing two files inside package folder
+9) Once you have finalized your build folder, you need to install the Windows Azure FileSystemDurabilityPlugin.
+The Windows Azure FileSystemDurabilityPlugin ensures that newly added themes/modules on running Drupal site are synchronized across all running instances.
+The FileSystemDurabilityPlugin is hosted on Github.
+Just copy it into the Windows Azure SDK folder and configure it through the ServiceConfiguration.cscfg file before packaging.
+Please download the https://github.com/downloads/Interop-Bridges/Windows-Azure-File-System-Durability-Plugin/FileSystemDurabilityPlugin.zip and extract FileSystemDurabilityPlugin folder to C:\Program Files\Windows Azure SDK\<YOUR VERSION>\bin\plugins

-   .\package\drupal.cspkg and .\package\ServiceConfiguration.cscfg.
-Please make sure that you have installed FileSystemDurabilityPlugin.
+10) Execute package_scaffolder.bat command.
+It will create follwing two files inside package folder .\package\drupal.cspkg and .\package\ServiceConfiguration.cscfg.
+Please make sure that you have installed FileSystemDurabilityPlugin before running package_scaffolder.bat command.

    package_scaffolder.bat
    ======================
    package.bat create --InputPath=.\build\drupal --RunDevFabric=false --OutputPath=.\package

-10) If needed you can edit the .\package\ServiceConfiguration.cscfg
+11) If needed you can edit the .\package\ServiceConfiguration.cscfg

-11) Finally deploy .\package\drupal.cspkg and .\package\ServiceConfiguration.cscfg file to Windows Azure.
+12) Finally deploy .\package\drupal.cspkg and .\package\ServiceConfiguration.cscfg file to Windows Azure.

-12) Once drupal deployment is ready, visit the install.php page of your drupal site and confiure your drupal. i.e. visit http://yourapp.cloudapp.net/install.php
+13) Once drupal deployment is ready, visit the install.php page of your drupal site and confiure your drupal. i.e. visit http://yourapp.cloudapp.net/install.php

-13) On Windows Azure, one must enable Windows Azure Storage module and configure it for storing all media files.
+14) On Windows Azure, one must enable Windows Azure Storage module and configure it for storing all media files.
 Please refer http://azurephp.interoperabilitybridges.com/articles/how-to-deploy-drupal-to-windows-azure-using-the-drupal-scaffold for details.

-14) Once your drupal is configured as per your requirement, you can increase instance count using Windows Azure portal.
+15) Once your drupal is configured as per your requirement, you can increase instance count using Windows Azure portal.